spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 This is why you should specify in `OnEnable()` that if the `IsActive` property is false at that point then the coroutine should be initiated.

-The newly authoritative worker will not know how long the cool-down had already been running on the previous worker, so the cool-down timer is ultimately 'refreshed' at this point.
+The newly authoritative worker will not know how long the cool-down had already been running on the previous worker, so the cool-down timer is ultimately "refreshed" at this point.
 If this was a problem for our mechanic then we could store the timer's progress in a new property, but in this case we will keep it simple.<%(/Expandable)%>

 #### Optional: Ignoring healthy players